 What do I need to do to pass?

 To pass the module you need to get an individual mark of 40% or above.
-This is a group project, but we recognise that individual circumstances may vary, so peer assessment will be used to affect the allocation of marks within a group.
+This is a group project, but we recognise that individual circumstances may vary, so peer assessment will be used to affect the allocation of marks within a group as described above.
 In other words:

 It is possible for a student to fail the module, even if the group mark is over 40%, if they do not contribute to the group’s portfolio.